-SLO_ICC2 - RÚBRICA HOLÍSTICA - REDES COMPUTACIONALES SLO ICC2: The student of the Bachelor's in Computer Science Engineering program of CETYS University will design, configure and manage computer network in order to implement the main services and security schemes creating an environment of shared systems and shared resources in an efficient manner.
-Criteria for student learning Level The student: Cannot identify the problem.
+SLO\ICC2 - RÚBRICA HOLÍSTICA - REDES COMPUTACIONALES SLO ICC2: The student of the Bachelor's in Computer Science Engineering program of CETYS University will design, configure and manage computer network in order to implement the main services and security schemes creating an environment of shared systems and shared resources in an efficient manner.
+Level Criteria for student learning The student: Cannot identify the problem.
 0 Cannot identify the necessary requirements to solve the problem (methodology, tools, system traffic, etc).
 INSUFFICIENT Cannot do the logical or physical architecture design of the system. (achieved if Cannot document the system. most criteria Cannot manage the resources of a computer network. apply) Cannot apply testing and maintenance techniques.
 Cannot implement or evaluate the system.
 The student: Only partially identifies the problem.
-1 ☐ Identifies some of the necessary requirements to solve the problem. (methodology, tools, system traffic, etc).
-INTRODUCTORY Partially does the logical and physical architecture design of the system. (achieved if Partially documents the system. ☐ Manages network resources but not in an optimal manner. most criteria Applies some testing and maintenance techniques, but not necessarily the apply) most adequate or appropriate.
+1 Identifies some of the necessary requirements to solve the problem. (methodology, tools, system traffic, etc).
+INTRODUCTORY Partially does the logical and physical architecture design of the system.
+Partially documents the system. (achieved if Manages network resources but not in an optimal manner. most criteria Applies some testing and maintenance techniques, but not necessarily the apply) most adequate or appropriate.
 Partially implements the system The student: Correctly identifies the problem.
 2 Identifies the necessary requirements to solve the problem. (methodology, tools, system traffic, etc).
 IN Does the logical and physical architecture design, but not necessarily in the DEVELOPMENT most adequate manner.
-Documents the system, however does not use a defined technique.

-apply) Applies system testing and maintenance techniques.
-Implements the system, however not necessarily in the most adequate or efficient manner.
-3 The student: Correctly identifies the problem.
-DEVELOPED (achieved if most criteria apply) Identifies the necessary requirements to solve the problem. (methodology, tools, system traffic, etc).
-Does the logic and physical architecture design in an optimal manner.
-Documents the system correctly using a defined techinque.
-Optimally manages the network resources.
-Applies system testing and maintenance techniques in an efficient manner.
+Documents the system, however does not use a defined technique. (achieved if Optimally manages the network resources. most criteria Applies system testing and maintenance techniques. apply) Implements the system, however not necessarily in the most adequate or efficient manner.
+The student: Correctly identifies the problem.
+3 Identifies the necessary requirements to solve the problem. (methodology, tools, system traffic, etc).
+DEVELOPED Does the logic and physical architecture design in an optimal manner. (achieved if Documents the system correctly using a defined techinque. most criteria Optimally manages the network resources. apply) Applies system testing and maintenance techniques in an efficient manner.
 Implements and evaluates the system in a optimal manner.